www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2021-07-07-Creating-The-First-Public-Release.md

 This does not mean, that deleting code is not an option, but the trade-off of doing it, did not seem to be worth it anymore.

-I started attempts to compensate for these problems:
+I started attempts to compensate these problems:
 * I started publishing the project, in order to have some skin in the game.
-* A new development paradigm was adopted: migration based development or in other words `Do not rewrite or break functionality.`
+* A new development paradigm was adopted: migration based development or in other words `Do break functionality.`
-* Make many commits and try to make 20 of them each day, in order to have continuous progress.
+* Make many commits and try to make up to 20 of them each day, in order to have continuous progress.

 Does this sound familiar to the opening point?
 It certainly feels so.
 # A New Adventure
-Now there is a blog for this project, where I want to write down related emotional thoughts, so one get a grip of its history, progress and future.
+Now there is a blog for this project, where I want to write down my thought processes, so one can get a grip of its history, progress and future.
 It may newer become a truly open source project with a community.
 The gods know, how bad I am in social and many other settings.
 On the other hand, this creates uncertainty, which in turn makes this whole